Definition/General

 Histological Features:

--Diffuse effacement of nodal architecture by large lymphoid cells
+-Diffuse effacement of normal architecture

--High mitotic rate
+-High mitotic rate (>10/hpf typical)

--Scattered apoptotic bodies.
+-Scattered apoptotic bodies

 Cellular Characteristics: